Search

 Fraud proofs (INT)

 Fraud proofs allow 5 WHITELISTED actors watching the chain to prove that the state is incorrect.
+At least 5 Challengers are external to the Operator.
 Interactive proofs (INT) require multiple transactions over time to resolve.
 There is a 6d 8h challenge period.

 Data availability